Top Selling Agent!

 Is the escrow deposit significant enough?

 Can the buyer REALLY get a mortgage?
 Are they really financially qualified?
-Let's interview the buyer’s mortgage provider, and take a look at the PUF report.
+Let's interview the buyer’s mortgage provider, and take a look at the Preliminary Underwriting Findings (PUF) report.

 Can we counteroffer verbally?
 If we have more than one offer, can we accept the one we want without counter offering?